Ciwot18/PomodoroStuff/README.md

 Update 8 April 2020
-- Added CSS to boxes
+- Added CSS to boxes;
-- Found Unicode Characters for up, down, play, reset, pause, and stop
+- Found Unicode Characters for up, down, play, reset, pause, and stop;
-- Added default values for timers
+- Added default values for timers.
+--Joel
+- Created a function to get the local data;
+- Added events listeners;
+- Created a sleep function;
+- Created a function to calculate the end of a session or a break.
+-- Ciro

+Update 9 April 2020
+- Added functions to change the session number;
+- Created a script to change the break time duration based on the actual session;
+-- Ciro